COVID-19 FAQ's for CS Students

 Returning Proximity Cards

-The department is currently not issuing new prox cards at this time.
+The department is currently issuing new prox cards at this time.
+Please contact your faculty research advisor to determine whether you are eligible to receive a prox card.

 There are no penalties or late fees for late returns of Proximity Cards.
 Due to remote working, if Proximity Cards need to be returned there are two options: